reidmajka/Trees-Classification-Project/README.md

 ### Baseline Model
 The baseline model resulted in 98% precision, 88% Accuracy, and 70% recall.
 The goal is to aim for higher recall, to minimize chance a tree with problems is classified as “normal”, when in fact it needs attention.

+Note: a decision tree model was constructed after the base logistic regression model, and the scores were significantly lower; therefore, logistic regression models

 ### Optimized Model
 A few different hyper-parameters were tuned in order to increase the scores of the baseline model.
 This included the following:
 * Increased iterations
 * Threshold of 35%: lowering the threshold did slightly decrease accuracy, though the offsetting increase in recall was substantial enough to use this value
 * Lower regularization strength: given that the dataset was largely regular to begin with, it made sense to lower this parameter
+* Balancing the dataset: given the large amount of data rows, downsizing on the majority class (no problems) was performed, resulting in lower scores across the board.
+Therefore, the original dataframe was retained in the optimal model.
+* solvers and penalties: ridge penalty and liblinear solver was assessed, returning lower scores than lasso and lbfgs solvers.

+The resulting optimized Logistic Regression model returned scores of 90% precision, 87% Accuracy, and 75% recall.

 ## Conclusions & Next Steps
+Overall the model is strong enough to predict whether a given tree might have a problem, and the model will be used to improve trees across the city.
+Prioritize re-planting at these sites with dead trees (or stumps)
+* Predictions on Health status vary – the model is good at predicting if the tree is alive, but more information is needed to predict if it is in sub-optimal health
+* Most importantly: just go outside and check!
+Call 311 if you see a tree in need.

+### Next Steps:
+* Partner with parks department to revisit trees in suboptimal health, and gather better data parameters in order to better tune the model
+* Gather incremental data to increase performance: Zoning district, air quality, demographics of surrounding population